christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 for availability: both require maintaining replica consistency.
 In general, maintaining strong consistency is achievable but expensive"

+TODO cite and compare with performance considerations of the raft dissertation https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf

 To evaluate this, the implementation is benchmarked against... as described in the following section.